achieven/jobber/docs/architecture/architecture.md

    - Performs a slow hash (e.g SHA-256) on the string
    - Checks Redis cache for error vectors
    - On cache miss: create embeddings and publishes to vectorization pub-sub
    - As it being a subscriber designed for CPU bound operations, might also be able to execure ollama instead of paying openAI
+   - Batching can help here as it acheives consistency while spending less CPU
 3. **Data Persistence Subscribers**:
    - Separate subscribers for Redis and Couchbase vector storage
    - Ensures eventual consistency without redundant operations